-10 years ago vampire books were the thing.
-After the success of the first Twilight movie, my local books stores had shelves coated plack from all the vampire books to read that had come out capitalizing on the glittering vampire series hysteria.
-Will vampire books and movies ever recover from Twilight or are they doomed to be cringy glittery high schoolers forever?
+A decade ago vampire books were *the thing*.
+After the success of the first Twilight movie, my local books stores had shelves coated black from all the vampire books to read that had come out capitalizing on the glittering vampire series hysteria.
+So, will vampire books ever recover from Twilight or are they doomed to be seen cringy glittery high schoolers forever?

-I feel bad for Stephane Meyer.
-The hate she got was unnecessary, and I’m sure the fact that she based Edward Cullen on Gerard Way and he then wrote the scathing Vampire Money about saying no to having a song in the soundtrack must have hurt.
+The hate Twilight got was unnecessary.
+I’m sure the fact that Stephane Meyer allegedly based Edward Cullen on Gerard Way and he then wrote the scathing Vampire Money about saying no to having a song in the soundtrack must have hurt.
 It’s also not her fault that 50 Shades happened because of it.

 Twilight is blamed for vampires falling from their scary status in horror to YA and sex symbols.
 Vampires being sexy wasn’t a new thing, they’ve always had that appeal, but it was at this time that True Blood took that and ran with it.

 I still feel that as poor as I think Twilight aged, a lot of hatred was rooted in people hating the mainstream without watching it, and the constant dismissal of anything that attracts young girls and LGBTQ+ people.

 It’s why so many bands can’t get respect, the second the have a large teenage fanbase older people don’t give them a chance due to an inherent belief that this demographic can only like things for superficial reasons.
 Twilight might not hold up well, but most of the vampire genre was painted with the same brush afterward.
 There’s this inherent belief that LGBTQ+ people, as well as teenage girls, have “poor” taste.